euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    Field of View Mosaic showing a sheared effect due to the camera misalignment.
 The tiles are rotated in the stagger frame but not in the mosaic frame. :label:`sheared-mosaic`

-All these uncertainties could be studied using fluorescent beads with an appropriate density on the cover slip and an image registration algorithm.
+All these uncertainties can be studied using fluorescent beads with an appropriate density on the cover slip and an image registration algorithm.

-The third dimension of a specimen could be observed using the vertical focus axis of the microscope so as to perform a so called *z-stack* of images that enlarge the depth of field virtually and thus improve the focus accuracy.
+The third dimension of a specimen can be observed using the vertical focus axis of the microscope so as to perform a so called *z-stack* of images that enlarge the depth of field virtually and thus improve the focus accuracy.